giuliov/pipeline-your-pipelines/doc/4-Build_images.md

       latest
 ```

-The template is straightforward: it runs docker twice, one to logon a Docker Registry (ACR in this example) and next to build the image from the Docker fail and push the image to the Registry.
+The template is straightforward: it runs docker twice, one to login to a Docker Registry (ACR in this example) and next to build the image from the Docker file and push the image to the Registry.

 Using the template is also simple, invoke the template passing the parameters.
 You will note the **MakeAgents** queue; you will probably remember from the first instalment that this pool has the agents running on host machines.
 The demand for `Windows_NT` will pick the right host type matching the Dockerfile requirement.